Theodor Brinek Jr.

-Theodor "Turl" Brinek Jr. (May 9, 1921 - January 24, 2000) was an Austrian football player.
+Theodor Brinek Jr. (9 May 1921 - 24 January 2000) was an Austrian football player and manager who played as a midfielder.
 His father, Theodor Brinek Sr., was also an Austria international footballer.

 International career

 He made his debut for Austria in November 1946 against Switzerland and earned 17 caps, scoring 2 goals.
 He was also part of Austria's squad for the football tournament at the 1948 Summer Olympics, but he did not play in any matches.